-‘Blood magic’. conjures up all kinds of gothic images, doesn’t it?
+‘Blood magic’ conjures up all kinds of gothic images, doesn’t it?
 The very word ‘blood’ is a real attention-grabber.
-Combine it with words like ‘magic’, ‘ritual’, ‘spell’ or ‘rite’, and usually thoughts fly to human sacrifices on a stone altar dripping with dark red and other images that look like something straight out of a horror movie.
+Combine it with words like ‘magic’, ‘ritual’, ‘spell’, or ‘rite’ and the first thing that comes to mind is human sacrifices on a stone altar dripping with dark red and other images that look like something straight out of a horror movie.

-The truth is, blood magic can be quite potent if you’re inclined to do it, and if you know what you’re doing.
+The truth is that blood magic can be quite potent if you’re inclined to do it, and if you know what you’re doing.
 It should not be undertaken lightly, or carelessly; but it doesn’t deserve the ‘taboo’ stamp that many are quick to give it.

 Using Blood in Magic and Spells

 The Power of Blood